Richard III (play): Free will and fatalism

+Language

 Literary critic Paul Haeffner writes that Shakespeare had a great understanding of language and the potential of every word he used.
 One word that Shakespeare gave potential to was "joy".
 This is employed in Act I, Scene III, where it is used to show "deliberate emotional effect".
 Another word that Haeffner points out is "kind", which he suggests is used with two different definitions.
 The first definition is used to express a "gentle and loving" man, which Clarence uses to describe his brother Richard to the murderers that were sent to kill him.
 This definition is not true, as Richard uses a gentle façade to seize the throne.
 The second definition concerns "the person's true nature ...
 Richard will indeed use Hastings kindly—that is, just as he is in the habit of using people—brutally".

 Haeffner also writes about how speech is written.
 He compares the speeches of Richmond and Richard to their soldiers.
 He describes Richmond's speech as "dignified" and formal, while Richard's speech is explained as "slangy and impetuous".
 Richard's casualness in speech is also noted by another writer.
 However, Lull does not make the comparison between Richmond and Richard as Haeffner does, but between Richard and the women in his life.
 However, it is important to the women share the formal language that Richmond uses.
 She makes the argument that the difference in speech "reinforces the thematic division between the women's identification with the social group and Richard's individualism".
 Haeffner agrees that Richard is "an individualist, hating dignity and formality".

 Janis Lull also takes special notice of the mourning women.
 She suggests that they are associated with "figures of repetition as anaphora—beginning each clause in a sequence with the same word—and epistrophe—repeating the same word at the end of each clause".
 One example of the epistrophe can be found in Margaret's speech in Act I, Scene III.
 Haeffner refers to these as few of many "devices and tricks of style" that occur in the play, showcasing Shakespeare's ability to bring out the potential of every word.